Jadid: After 1917

 With the October Revolution of 1917, the Bolsheviks aimed to create states for separate ethnic groups that answered to a central authority.
 The Jadids, greatly attracted to the promotion of Central Asian liberation, embarked on language reform, "new-method" teaching, and expansive cultural projects with renewed fervor after 1917.
 By the early 1920s, the Jadids finally felt comfortable allying the channels of Bolsheviks, allowing them to participate in the government on a more equal standing with the Russians.
 Also, in order to further reap the benefits of the Soviets, large numbers of Jadids joined the Communist Party.

 For their part, the Bolsheviks were willing to assist the Jadids in realizing their national goals, but only on Bolshevik terms and interests.
 While the Bolsheviks created the structures needed to fully realize the Jadids' dreams (state-funded schools, a print sphere immune to market forces, new organs of political authority) the Bolsheviks maintained their own agenda for harnessing the energies of the Jadid mobilization effort.
 This agenda focused on political education through postering, newspaper articles, film, and theater.
 Essentially, the Bolsheviks wanted to opportunistically use the facilities they had established on the Jadids behalf to disseminate political propaganda and educate the Central Asian masses about the socialist revolution.

 At the same time, Bolsheviks and Jadids did not always see eye-to-eye on how the socialist revolution should play out.
-The Jadids hoped to establish a unified nation for all Turkic peoples, while the Bolsheviks envisioned a more divided Central Asia based on ethnographic data.
+The Jadids hoped to establish a Turkic nation, while the Bolsheviks envisioned a more divided Central Asia based on ethnographic data.
 As a formal challenge to the Bolshevik model of nation building, the Jadids founded a unified provisional government in the city of Kokand, with the intention of remaining autonomous from the USSR.
 After lasting only one year, 1917–1918, Kokand was brutally crushed by the forces of the Tashkent Soviet; around 14,000 people, including many leading Jadids, were killed in the ensuing massacre.

 As the Jadids became more comfortable with the inner workings of the Soviets, the Bolsheviks determined that they could no longer completely manipulate them.
 As a result, the Bolsheviks established local Central Asian cadres who were ideologically bound to socialist revolutionism and disconnected from Turkic cultural practice.
 Ultimately, this class grew to overshadow the Jadids and displaced them from public life.